 During the months of May and June, I worked on a hobby project with a friend of mine called “Decide”.
-You can go check it out here.
 During development, I learned a couple of new things, technical and personal things about myself.
 Technically, I learned some React based on Next.js.
 If you’re about to start learning React, don’t pile on another piece of tech on top of it, it’ll just make things more complicated and development even slower.
 My friend took care of most of the deployment work and the heavy lifting related to getting the app working, he even did a lot of the styling so I was left with figuring out some minor bugs, adding some features, and eventually doing some product development.
 This felt odd to me, I wanted to learn more and do more during this process.
 Well, we figured that the project was going to be “done” soon so we should just launch it and let it simmer on the web.
 After about a month of being live, we have some users on it but we’re not actively working on it.
 I wanted to start working on something new.

 This post is about that new project.
 I am starting working on another hobby project now and I’m hoping as time goes on, it can be more than a hobby project especially depending on how much traction it will get over time.
 I don’t want this to be a rushed project, I don’t want it to be a dance of git between two people, and I really don’t want it to be vaporware.
 So how do I prevent this from happening?
 Well, I’m hoping this won’t be a short-lived idea since it’s not something I want to just throw on the web and walk away.
 I have decided to take the development slowly.
 A couple of days after work during the week, maybe a few focused hours on the weekend.
 It won’t be a dance of git since I’m going to be the only developer on it for as long as possible.
 And it not being vaporware?
 Well…that’s going to depend a lot on how much effort I put into the project and actually make it useful for the community.